 The Farm Bill is a comprehensive piece of legislation that authorizes most federal policies governing food and agriculture programs, including the Supplemental Nutrition Assistance Program (SNAP), known as CalFresh in California.
 The Farm Bill is reauthorized approximately every five years and sets food and agricultural policy that provides a safety net for our country’s agricultural producers and helps our low-income communities put food on the table.
-With the 2018 Farm Bill set to expire on September 30, 2023, discussions about the Farm Bill are taking place in D.C. and across the country.
+The 2018 Farm Bill expired on September 30, 2023, but the Continuing Resolution H.R.
+6363, passed in November of 2023, extended the 2018 Farm Bill until September 30, 2024.
+Discussions about the Farm Bill are taking place in D.C. and across the country.

 Thank you to our Food Banks that lifted up these anti-hunger priorities in Farm Bill Listening Sessions:

 Step 2: Send your member of congress an email asking them to become a co-sponsor.
 For example, use this email template to send a personalized email to your members thanking them for bills they have cosponsored and asking them to co-sponsor priority SNAP bills they have yet to sign on to.
 Use this email template to ask them to co-sponsor a priority TEFAP bill.